alexsamson1988/XUnit.Extensions.MaxParallelization/Readme.md

 `[assembly: TestFramework("XUnit.Extensions.MaxParallelization.ParallelTestFramework", "XUnit.Extensions.MaxParallelization")]`

 ## Parallelization
 With this library every test cases, classes and collections will run in parallel.
-Therefore if you don't want a test case, a class or a collection to run in parallel you will need to set the `DisableParallelization` attribute over the class or the test method on which you do not want to run in parallel.
+Therefore if you don't want a test case, a class or a collection to run in parallel you will need to set the `DisableParallelization` attribute over the class or the test method on which you do not want to run in parallel.+6458
 For collections you need to set it inside the `CollectionDefinition` attribute like so:
 `[CollectionDefinition("DisableParallelization",DisableParallelization = true)]`